nccgroup/sobelow/findings_guide.md

 ### Severity

-This is a medium severity finding.
+This is a low severity finding.
 The HSTS header is used to defend against man-in-the-middle attacks by preventing unencrypted connections.

 ### How to verify this finding